floooh/oryol/code/Modules/Resource/README.md

 **A short interlude on Setup objects:**

-Setup objects are very small and simple data objects that describe in detail how a resource should be created.
+Setup objects are simple data objects that describe in detail how a resource should be created.
 Typically each resource type has its own setup class (e.g. in the Gfx module there are classes like TextureSetup or MeshSetup).

-Setup objects exist along with the resource object they describe (the idea is, that this will help to restore a 'lost' resource object, although this has not yet been implemented, and there are some open design issue when generated data is involved).
+Setup objects exist along with the resource object they described (the idea is, that this will help to restore a 'lost' resource object, although this has not yet been implemented, and there are some open design issue when procedurally generated data is involved).

-A resource **Load** operation is always delegated to a loader object which knows how to asynchronously setup a resource.
+A resource **Loading** operation is always delegated to a loader object which knows how to asynchronously setup a resource.
 The Loader object takes a similar role to the Setup object for synchronous creation, but a Loader object isn't a simple data container, but also contains actual loading code (loader objects